hmfaysal/hmfaysal-omega-theme/_posts/2015-02-24-ECommonsStrategy.md

 Secondly, the **pace** at which technology is evolving means that the sites which have only access to second- or third-generation equipment will *de-facto* be second-rate citizens of the e-Science world, learning obsolete methods and technology while the rest steam ahead.

 Now, there is certainly a lot that can be done with older equipment, and the turnover rate of cutting-edge infrastructure is indeed very high.
 However, these resources will only be efficient in a *system* which allows various workloads to be executed by the relevant resources.
 This is not possible in state where resources are disconnected, but - while not solved problem - can be done in a decentralised, connected system.

-### The world is flat.
+### The world is flat

 The conventional wisdom says that you conduct your cutting-edge, grand-challenge research on  expensive Tier-1 resources, and everything else on the Tier-2 resources.
 However, this belies the power of the network to *flatten* the world and as far as resource deployment goes, in my opinion, piecemeal installations are a pretty bad idea.
 A relevant model, I suggest, is not a **hierarchy of resources**, but a **complex-adaptive system** of services.
 This is a much more realistic representation of a real e-Infrastructure, due to it's changing, complex nature.
 The distribution of resources should be thus done in the context of a self-interacting ***system***, rather than islands of kit.
 Now, the NICIS report clearly recognises that we have (and should have) a System of some kind - an **Eco**system, for example - but I think the critical issue is that it is a complex, dynamic system; one capable of interacting with itself, self-organising and capable of generating structures beyond simple hierarchy.
 In keeping with the analogy, this all depends on the boundary conditions and external constraints placed on the system.

 If the external constraints promoted the natural tendency of the system to support itself, and inhibited the natural tendency of the system to disintegrate, it could do some really useful work.
-I explored this concept while in the context of the Africa-Arabia Regional Operations Centre [last year in Nairobi]() - here's a quick refresher :
+I explored this concept while in the context of the Africa-Arabia Regional Operations Centre last year in Nairobi - here's a quick refresher :

 <iframe src="http://prezi.com/embed/89bkbbre5vk1/?bgcolor=ffffff&amp;lock_to_path=1&amp;autoplay=0&amp;autohide_ctrls=0#" allowfullscreen="" mozallowfullscreen="" webkitallowfullscreen="" frameborder="0" height="500" width="800"></iframe>